carbon-language/carbon-lang/lldb/docs/resources/test.rst

 Testing
 =======

+The LLDB test suite consists of three different kinds of test:

+* Python scripts located under ``lldb/packages/Python/lldbsuite``.
+  These are written using python's unittest2 testing framework.

+* Unit tests, located under ``lldb/unittests``.
+These are written in C++, using googletest.

+* LIT tests, located under ``lldb/lit``.
+These use the LLVM Integrated Tester.

-The LLDB test suite consists of Python scripts located under the test directory.
-Each script contains a number of test cases and is usually accompanied by a C (C++, ObjC, etc.) source file.
+Many of the tests are accompanied by a C (C++, ObjC, etc.) source file.
 Each test first compiles the source file and then uses LLDB to debug the resulting executable.

 The tests verify both the LLDB command line interface and the scripting API.

 .. contents::
    :local: